 11. Take a Pledge of Reconciliation

-We have a Personal Pledge of Reconciliation and a Professional Pledge of Reconciliation that you can download, pin on your fridge or pegboard of your home office.
+We have a Personal Pledge of Reconciliation and a Professional Pledge of Reconciliation that you can download, print and pin on your fridge or pegboard of your home office.
 We would love to build up the number of people who download the Pledges so please share widely with your family, peers, and pals.

 Thank you so much for your interest in learning about Indigenous Peoples and finding ways to celebrate National Indigenous Peoples Day safely.